frederic-hallein/double_pendulum/README.md

 Step 3: Enter the "mingw32-make -f makefile" command.
 This should create a main.exe in the same folder. \
 Step 4: Run main.exe.
 The terminal will output a text in regards to setting up the initial conditions of the double pendulum system.

+# Troubleshooting

+If the command from Step 3 is not recognized, try to install the mingw-get-setup from the website: \
+https://sourceforge.net/projects/mingw/ and install the mingw32-make package in the MinGW Installation Manager.
+After that, \
+make sure you have "mingw32\bin" in your PATH.

 # Screenshot
 ![Screenshot 2023-07-15 221623](https://github.com/famecryptic/double_pendulum/assets/124629735/ad067964-3566-4643-88e1-7a890af09df8)